-DEIMOS Spectrograph Response to the Preship Review Report Version 1.0, December 28, 2001
+DEIMOS Spectrograph Response to the Preship Review Report Version 2.0, January 3, 2002

 This report summarizes the status of our progress on the recommendations given in the Preship Review Committee Report of November 28, 2001.
 It also summarizes progress on other items that were not foreseen or deemed to be necessary at the Preship Review.
-It is our opinion that we are on track to start disassembly and shipping in early January, and we recommend that this activity commence on January 6, 2002.
+It is our opinion that we are on track to start disassembly and shipping in early January, and we recommend that this activity commence on January 7, 2002.

 This document is intended as background to the DEIMOS Mini-PSR Review scheduled by telecon for January 4, 2001.
-Version 1.0 is being supplied one week early per the request of Fred Chaffee; it will be updated and a final version posted on the web on January 3.
-(Version 1.0 should be considered a draft as it has not been possible to have the document fully reviewed by staff during the holiday break.)
-It is our understanding from Fred that the mini-review process will be focussed on the disassembly/shipping decision and on the camera testing process.
+It is our understanding from Fred Chaffee that the mini-review process will be focussed on the disassembly/shipping decision and on the camera testing process.
 The PSR Committee made valuable suggestions on several other items that we have not had time to respond to yet.
 We state our thinking on these in this document but do not include detailed plans.
 CARA has agreed to work with us on a longer timescale concerning these items.